Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Intrinsic Rewards for MARL Exploration

 We define the multi-agent intrinsic reward function $g_i(\cdot)$ for agent $i$, which considers how novel \emph{all} agents consider $i$'s observation.
 Concretely, the function maps the vector $[f_1(o_i),~\cdots,~f_n(o_i)]$ to a scalar reward.

 \paragraph{Desiderata of $g_i(\cdot)$} While in theory $g_i(\cdot)$ can be in any form, we believe the following two properties are intuitive and naturally applicable to cooperative MARL:

-\begin{itemize} \item \textbf{Coordinate-wise Monotonicity}\ An observation becoming less novel to any individual agent should \emph{not increase} the intrinsic reward, preventing the agent from exploring a region more as it becomes more known to other agents.
+\begin{itemize} \item \textbf{Coordinate-wise Monotonicity}\ An observation becoming less novel to any individual agent should \emph{not increase} the intrinsic reward, preventing the agent from exploring a region more as it becomes more known to another agent.
 Formally, $\partial g_i/\partial f_j \geq 0, \forall~i,j$. \item \textbf{Inner-directedness}\ If an observation approaches having zero novelty to an agent, then the intrinsic reward should also approach zero, irrespective of other agents' novelty.
-This prevents the agent from repetitively exploring the same regions, at the ``persuasion'' of other agents. \end{itemize} \paragraph{Examples} Fig.~\ref{fig:intr_rews} visualizes a few examples of intrinsic rewards that observe the aforementioned desirable properties. \textsc{Independent} rewards are analagous to single-agent approaches to exploration which define the intrinsic reward for an agent as the novelty of their own observation that occurs as a result of an action.
+This prevents the agent from repetitively exploring the same regions, at the ``persuasion'' of other agents. \end{itemize}

+\paragraph{Examples} Fig.~\ref{fig:intr_rews} visualizes examples of intrinsic rewards that observe the aforementioned desirable properties. \textsc{Independent} rewards are analagous to single-agent approaches to exploration which define the intrinsic reward for an agent as the novelty of their own observation that occurs as a result of an action.
 The remainder of intrinsic reward functions that we consider use the novelty functions of other agents, in addition to their own, to further inform their exploration.

-\textsc{Minimum} rewards consider how novel all agents find a specific agent's observation and rewards that agent based on the minimum.
-This method leads to agents only being rewarded for exploring areas that no other agent has explored, which could be advantageous in scenarios where redundancy in exploration is not useful or even harmful.

-\textsc{Covering} rewards agents for exploring areas that it considers more novel than the average agent.
-This reward results in agents shifting around the state space, only exploring regions as long as they are more novel to them than their average teammate.